OtaraAlex/myblog/content/posts/202309-how-i-created-my-site/index.md

 We got to see how to use a free Hugo theme to implement a blog website and finally we served the website locally.
 It should be noted that from here you can easily deploy your website with Netlify for free in just a few simple [steps](https://docs.netlify.com/integrations/frameworks/hugo/).

 Voila!
 You have now set up a website with little to no coding.

-Reach me on email or any of my social media handles if you have any questions or just want a chat :)